RegularAlicorn/sysadmin-101/ad/group policies.md

 The default set of policies is sufficient for Windows native.
 If you use any non-Microsoft applications - as does basically everyone - and those adhere to specific registry entries, then it's possible to manage those applications aswell.
 Many bigger applications bring their own set of policies in a format called **.admx**.

+## GPO Filtering
+You can apply gpo by default to OUs, and have them be inherited downwards.
+With filters you can handle exceptions and grouping without creating new OUs.
+Since a machine can only reside within 1 OU, there is a limit to complexity if you only depend on OU structure and inheritance to apply your ruleset.

+### Apply to (any) user only for certain machines
+If you need to apply policies to any/all users using a specific machine dependant only on the machine, and different policies for other machines, you can do this with the loop back policy.

+The loop back policy is a entry within a gpo to enable.
+Every machine specific policy will then apply to the user.
+Either exclusively (replace) or additionally (merge).
+The policy is ``Computer Configuration\Administrative Templates\System\Group Policy\Loopback Policy``

 ## Install new Policies
 * Download the new set of policies from the vendors resources.
 Be careful to not download malicious data; **only ever use official channels!**
 * (most likely extract the files)